DaniilAlpha/11apes/README.md

 # pdp11emu

-This is a simple pdp11 emulator written in C. Currently in active development.
+This is a somewhat simple multithreaded pdp11 emulator written in C for POSIX-compatible systems.
+Currently in active development.
+It is almost 100% accurate, except some rare error cases and timing stuff.

-## Run the roject yourself
+## Run the project yourself

-There aren't any useful stuff it can do yet.
-Tests provide more comprehensive view on the project capabilities.
+It cannot do much yet.
+There is a teletype unit implemented, but i'm not sure if it's working.
+Papertape reader seems work correctly, but for some reason (not figured out yet) i cannot load anything except the Absolute Loader.
+To do something you'll need to interact with the Operator's Console.

+To run the project follow these simple steps:

 - Clone the repo and init submodules